Saurabh-Singh-007/Saurabh-Singh-007/README.md

-Hi , I am Saurabh Singh , a fresher in Mathematics and Computing at IIT Mandi.
+Saurabh Singh
-Interested in Technology and Development
+Second Year , Mathematics and Computing , IIT Mandi Interested in Technology and Development